R3DK3LL/Fix-My-Code/README.md

 Ready-to-use patterns for trading bots, file organizers, and chat bots

 **Framework Integration**
-Copy-paste these into ChatGPT/Claude for better code generation
+Copy-paste these into LLM conversations for better code generation

 ## Help Us Build This